rotem-shalev/Ham2Pose/README.md

 $ python test.py
 ```

-To pass other arguments use one of the options mentioned under Train.
+The default configuration will test our supplied pretrained model "Ham2Pose".
+To train and test a different model, either change the `model_name` in the configuration, or delete the existing checkpoint from the `models` directory.

-The pretrained model will be supplied soon.
+To change other arguments use one of the options mentioned under Train.